Cannes 2018: Aishwarya Rai Bachchan Turns A Boss Lady In A Black Pantsuit For The Worth It Show

 Drop Your Thoughts In The Comments Section Below!

-It's time for the comments readers.
+It's time for the comments, readers.
 Let us know how did you find this look of Aishwarya Rai Bachchan?
 Is it a ‘yay' or a ‘nay'?
 Hit the comments section below.

 On a related note, Aishwarya Rai Bachchan will be next seen in Fanney Khan, which also casts Anil Kapoor and Rajkummar Rao in the lead roles.